jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 All tests originate from a VM in an OpenStack project.
 All SSH components, except for the sshpiper application router, are implemented using standard OpenSSH packages provided by vendor distributions.
 The results represent the performance of wired clients in different scenarios.
-Scenario A, the originating VM is used to connect a VM local to the OpenStack project.
+Scenario A, the originating VM is used to transfer data to a VM local to the OpenStack project used for testing.
 This provides a baseline for the maximum SSH performance achievable by the originating VM.
-This is not performance we expect to replicate in other scenarios because all other tests are bound by the performance of the network throughput to the HPC login node's production interface, 10Gbps in the current environment.
+We do not expect to replicate this performance in other scenarios because all other tests are bound by the performance of the network throughput to the HPC login node, 10Gbps in the current environment.
-Scenario B, is our baseline for the SSH performance to the production interface of the existing HPC login node.
+Scenario B, serves as our baseline for the SSH performance to the production interface of the existing HPC login node.
 Ideally, the performance of the remaining scenarios  would closely match this baseline.

 The remaining scenarios each represent different SSH proxy configurations.